-Our Health Community Services Complex Phase II was built to U.S. Green Building Council LEED Silver standards, ensuring healthy, efficient and sustainable design.
+Our Health Community Services Complex Phase II was built to US Green Building Council LEED Silver standards, ensuring healthy, efficient, and sustainable design.
 The renovated building included a solar-heated water system and recycled flooring material.

 Winchester is located in the Shenandoah Valley region about 75 miles west of Washington, D. C., and is classified as a non-metropolitan area under the NMTC program.
 As the seat of Frederick County, Va., Winchester, which has a population of about 120,000, serves as a major crossroads of this largely rural area.
-The Virginia Department of Health (VDH) has organized its services to residents in this region under the umbrella of the Lord Fairfax Health District, and the relocation of many of its partner and sub-agencies to the Our Health campus creates operational and strategic efficiencies.
-Phase II rents will be at least 13 percent below market, and the condensed services district is an excellent catalyst to spur additional investment for compatible uses.
+The Virginia Department of Health (VDH) has organized its services to residents in this region under the umbrella of the Lord Fairfax Health District, and the relocation of many of its partners and sub-agencies to the Our Health campus creates operational and strategic efficiencies.
+Phase II rents were at least 13 percent below market, and the condensed services district is an excellent catalyst to spur additional investment for compatible uses.

-The project will significantly enhance Our Health’s one-stop shopping model for health and social services and provide a particular benefit to clients with low-incomes or who are uninsured or disabled to access multiple services in one location.
+The project will significantly enhance Our Health’s one-stop shopping model for health and social services and provide a particular benefit to clients with low incomes or who are uninsured or disabled to access multiple services in one location.
 Phase II expands the number of beneficiaries that Our Health can serve from 5,000 to about 15,000 annually.
-Health and child welfare services will augment the existing facilities, which include a free medical clinic, services for abused and orphaned children, and English as a Second Language tutoring.
-The projected list of lessees includes VDH, the City of Winchester Department of Social Services, the Frederick County Department of Social Services, Winchester Medical Center Child Welfare Group, the Virginia Employment Commission and the Virginia Department of Rehabilitative Services.
+Health and child welfare services augment the existing facilities, which include a free medical clinic, services for abused and orphaned children, and English as a Second Language tutoring.
+The projected list of lessees includes VDH, the City of Winchester Department of Social Services, the Frederick County Department of Social Services, Winchester Medical Center Child Welfare Group, the Virginia Employment Commission, and the Virginia Department of Rehabilitative Services.

 The development of Our Health Community Services Complex Phase II is a joint venture between Our Health Community Enterprises, Inc., a for-profit affiliate of Our Health, Inc., and North Cameron Properties, LLC.
-Our Health, Inc. is a nonprofit community agency organized to improve the health of citizens in the Northern Shenandoah Valley region of Virginia, including the city of Winchester and Clarke and Frederick counties.
+Our Health, Inc. is a nonprofit community agency organized to improve the health of citizens in the Northern Shenandoah Valley region of Virginia, including the city of Winchester and Clarke, and Frederick counties.
 The Community Services Complex houses public and private nonprofit community service organizations dedicated to healthcare and health-related social issues.